Hong Kong proposes critical infrastructure cybersecurity law

 The proposed legislation seeks to regulate the operators of critical infrastructure that are necessary for:

-2. Maintaining important societal and economic activities in Hong Kong, like major sports and performance venues, and research and development parks.
+2. maintaining important societal and economic activities in Hong Kong, like major sports and performance venues, and research and development parks.

 The new law will regulate only computer systems that are related to the normal functioning of critical infrastructure, regardless of their physical location, but not the operators’ other systems.